GLEN BURNIE MALL

 A major vacancy was created when Best Buy moved out, in January 2010.
 The store relocated into the CHESAPEAKE SQUARE strip center (across Governor Ritchie Highway); re-opening on January 30, 2010.

 The vacant CENTRE AT GLEN BURNIE space was divided into two stores.
-A (30,300 square foot), Indianapolis-based hhgregg began business May 6, 2010, followed by an (18,000 square foot), Boca Raton-based Office Depot.
-This store was dedicated November 10 of the same year.
+A (30,300 square foot), Indianapolis-based hhgregg began business on May 6, 2010, followed by an (18,000 square foot), Boca Raton-based Office Depot.
+This store was dedicated on November 10 of the same year.
 Dick's Sporting goods shut down in 2013.
 The store space would never be retenanted.

 Petrie Ross Ventures morphed into a new entity, known as Petrie Richardson Ventures, in January 2015.
 They soon relinquished ownership of CENTRE AT GLEN BURNIE.
 The partially vacant shopping hub was acquired by a division of Greenwich, Connecticut's Starwood Property Trust in March 2016.
+They hired Jenkintown, Pennsylvania-based Goodman Properties as a managing agent.

 A demalling renovation was proposed, that would raze the vacant Dick's structure and eastern half of the mall.
-The Toys "R" Us / hhgregg / Office Depot and Target buildings would remain intact along with the western store block.
+The Toys "R" Us-hhgregg-Office Depot and Target buildings would remain intact along with the western store block.
 A new megaplex cinema would be built on space previously occupied by Dick's.
 Unfortunately, two CENTRE AT GLEN BURNIE tenants would not be part of a revitalized power center.
 In May 2017, the hhgregg chain went out of business.
 Toys "R" Us followed, in June 2018.

 Sources: